-The Centre is the sole provider of programs available in Rohingya to Rohingya in the region.
+The Centre provides programs available in Rohingya to Rohingya in the region.
 Given the decades-long persecution and disfranchisement of the Rohingya community in Burma, self-isolation has been a prevailing challenge.
 This is even more pronounced among women.
 The Centre, serving as a safe space, is pivotal in addressing these issues, providing essential services and fostering a sense of community in the face of adversity.
 The Rohingya Centre has first-hand knowledge of the challenges faced by the Rohingya newcomers/refugees as they integrate into the Canadian society including the lack of formal education, culturo-linguistic and financial barriers, as well as social isolation due to poor support networks.

 We take immense pride in our various programs, including cultural events, community engagement, exhibitions, and sports, all aimed at fostering a sense of identity and positive engagement.